A closer look at what's inside Buckingham Palace

 The King's Gallery

-The King's Gallery, opened in 1962, showcases an impressive collection of paintings, sculptures, and royal portraits.
+The King's Gallery, opened in 1962, showcases a collection of paintings, sculptures, and royal portraits.
 Works by da Vinci, Michelangelo, and Rembrandt are featured alongside portraits of Queen Elizabeth II and her predecessors.
-Divided into thematic rooms, the gallery takes you through the Royal Collection, displaying iconic European artworks and lifelike portraits.
+Divided into thematic rooms, the gallery takes you through the Royal Collection, displaying European artworks and lifelike portraits.

 Visit today